maidsafe/sn_testnet_tool/README.md

 ## Teardown

-When you're finished with the testnet, run `just clean <name>`.
+When you're finished with the testnet, run `./down.sh "beta" "aws"`.
 This will destroy the EC2 instances, delete the Terraform workspace, remove the key pair on EC2 and delete the Ansible inventory files.

 ## Development